 When identifying partners, health plans should look for those that have the reach, infrastructure and distribution, can scale to multiple markets and have the platform and voice to address these issues in a meaningful, impactful way.

 When addressing social determinants of health, it’s important to remember that health plans are solving problems for real people who have the similar needs and preferences as others, regardless of their zip code, income level or health status.

-While some organizations can meet the immediate needs of members, it’s important for health plans to make sure they find partners who have the resources to take a holistic view of each member and also provide an easy, seamless and positive consumer experience, much like a retail brand like Amazon might offer.
+While some organizations can meet the immediate needs of members, it’s important for health plans to make sure they find partners who have the resources to take a holistic view of each member and also provide an easy, seamless and positive consumer experience, much like a retail brand like Walmart might offer.